Partha-Sinha/100_Days_Of_ML_Code/R1-log.md

     Trained and predicted results of 10000 image dataset on CNN Applied Principal Component Analysis on logistic regression Predicted and graphically represented the results

+ ## Day 27-
+    Applied Linear Discriminant Analysis on logistic regression Predicted and graphically represented the results
+    Applied Principal Component Analysis on logistic regression Predicted and graphically represented the results